TeamDev-IP/JxBrowser-Examples/tutorials/selenium/README.md

 Creating of these example projects is described in the [tutorial](https://jxbrowser-support.teamdev.com/docs/tutorials/integration/selenium.html).

-The tutorial is available on all supported platforms.

 ## Prerequisites

 The tutorial requires the `jpackage` tool available in `PATH`, so make sure that